manoa-bazaar/home-page/index.md

 ### List Items

 See what items are available on the site.
+Users are able to sort items by date, price, quantity, and popularity.

 <a href="http://mymanoalist520.meteorapp.com/#/list">List item page</a>